pivotal/docs-tap/scst-scan/install-carbonblack-integration.hbs.md

      - `DEV-NAMESPACE` is your developer namespace.

-       >**Note:** To use a namespace other than the default namespace, ensure the namespace exists before you install.
+       >**Note:** To use a namespace other than the default namespace, ensure that the namespace exists before you install.
        If the namespace does not exist, the scanner installation fails.

      - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull an image from a private registry for scanning.

      - `CARBONBLACK-CONFIG-SECRET` is the name of the secret you created that contains the Carbon Black configuration to connect to CBC.
-       This field is required.
+       This text box is required.

-    The Carbon Black Scanner integration can work with or without the Supply Chain Security Tools - Store integration.
+    The Carbon Black Scanner integration can work with or without the SCST - Store integration.
     The `values.yaml` file is slightly different for each configuration.

+### <a id="using-integration"></a> Using SCST - Store Integration

-    **Using Supply Chain Security Tools - Store Integration:** To persist the results found by the Carbon Black Scanner, you can enable the Supply Chain Security Tools - Store integration by appending the fields to the `values.yaml` file.
+To persist the results found by the Carbon Black Scanner, you can enable the SCST - Store integration by appending the text boxes to the `values.yaml` file.

     The Grype and Carbon Black Scanner Integrations both enable the Metadata Store.
     To prevent conflicts, the configuration values are slightly different based on whether the Grype Scanner Integration is installed or not.